 She was in a relationship with Bollywood's leading actor, Salman Khan, for eight years.
 In December 1999, she broke up the relationship and returned to Florida to focus on her education.
 In 2002, Somy graduated with a bachelor's degree in psychology from Nova Southeastern University in Davie, FL.

-In February, 2003 while attending the University of Miami, Somy decided to move to New York with an interest in documentary filmmaking and attended the New York Film Academy.
-She graduated with a degree in film making in October of 2003.
-She completed three short films on Abortion, Domestic Violence, and Teenage suicide.
+While at the University of Miami working on her graduate degree, Somy developed an interest in documentary films.
+Subsequently, in February 2003, she dropped out of grad school to attend the New York Film Academy.
+She graduated with a degree in film making, direction, screenwriting and editing.
+Her early projects included short films on abortion, domestic violence, and teenage suicide.
 Following that, Somy attended the Connecticut School of Broadcasting in Florida and in 2004 obtained a degree in broadcast journalism.
-Somy’s first documentary, “I can Survive”, covered the plight of Pakistani rape victim, Mukhtaran Mai.
-The documentary aired at one of Hilary Clinton's benefits in 2005.
+Somy’s first film, “I Can Survive”, covered the plight of Pakistani rape victim, Mukhtaran Mai.
+In 2005, the film aired at then Senator Hillary Clinton's benefit honoring Ms. Mukhtaran Mai.

 In 2007, Somy initiated her nonprofit organization, No More Tears, with a mission to assist and empower victims of Human Trafficking and Domestic Violence.

 In 2011, Somy was honored with the American Heritage Award from the American Immigration Council for her work with No More Tears, The Daily Point of Light Award by President George H. W. Bush in 2015, and The National Domestic Violence Month "A Proclamation" by President Barack Obama.